PaoDevelopers/.github/profile/README.md

 The **unofficial** organization of developers in YK Pao School.

-This organization was intended to promote cooperation and communication among developers in the school.
-E.g., Reviewing code for your peers, opening issues, and hatching collaboration projects.
+This organization intends to promote cooperation and communication among developers in the school.
+E.g. reviewing code for your peers, opening issues, and hatching collaboration projects.

-Feel free to store any script/software you write for the school here.
+Feel free to store any scripts/software you write for school here.
 If it already exists, you can migrate them here.

 **非官方**的YK Pao开发者组织。